Michael Neuberger: Awards and honours

 He was elected a Fellow of the Royal Society (FRS) in 1993, “a source of particular pride for his father and a very rare concurrence of father and son as Fellows.” and was awarded their GlaxoSmithKline Prize in 2003.
 He also received the Novartis medal in 2002 and delivered the Novartis medal lecture, entitled "Antibodies: a Paradigm for the Evolution of Molecular Recognition" on 9 April 2002 at Heriot-Watt University, Edinburgh.
+He was an inaugural Fellow of the Academy of Medical Sciences.
 In 2013 Neuberger was appointed a Foreign Associate of the National Academy of Sciences.